nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 - [==iximiuz/cdebug==](https://github.com/iximiuz/cdebug) a swiss army knife of container debugging.
 It's like "docker exec", but it works even for containers without a shell (scratch, distroless, slim, etc).
 The "cdebug exec" command allows you to bring your own toolkit and start a shell inside of a running container.
 - [==felipecruz91/debug-ctr==](https://github.com/felipecruz91/debug-ctr) A commandline tool for interactive troubleshooting when a container has crashed or a container image doesn't include debugging utilities, such as distroless images.
 Heavily inspired by kubectl debug, but for containers instead of Pods.

+### kubectl-debug

+- [github.com/JamesTGrant/kubectl-debug](https://github.com/JamesTGrant/kubectl-debug) kubectl-debug is a tool that lets you debug a target container in a Kubernetes cluster by automatically creating a new, non-invasive, 'debug' container in the same PID, network, user, and IPC namespace as the target container without any disruption

 ## Slides